How did Bastille pick their band name?

 Find out the meaning of and history behind Dan Smith and co's name.

 Bastille are a British band who formed in 2010, starting out as a solo project by lead vocalist Dan Smith.

 Later expanding to include keyboardist Kyle Simmons, bassist and guitarist Will Farquarson and drummer Chris Wood, the four-piece has gone on to release three albums: 2013's Bad Blood, 2016's Wild World and Doom Days in June 2019.

 Bastille are named after the Storming of the Bastille in Paris, France, on 14 July 1789, an event which saw the medieval fortress, armoury and political prison invaded.

 Despite the Bastille only containing seven inmates at the time, its fall was considered a flashpoint of the French revolution because it represented the royal authority in Paris.

 To mark the historical event Bastille Day is celebrated every year in France on 14 July, usually with an enormous firework display centred around the Eiffel Tower, the Iena bridge and the Trocadero gardens.

 But what does the French Revolution have to do with a London-formed four-piece?

 Quite simply, 14 July also happens to be the birthday of frontman Dan Smith, who is partial to a historical and literary reference or two.

 Dan Smith also recently explained the meaning behind Bastille's Pompeii single, which is named after the historical event.

 Watch our video to find out more:

-Speaking to Radio X's Gordon Smart, he said: "I was reading a book that had some picture of the people who got caught up in the volcanic eruption.
+Speaking to Radio X, he said: "I was reading a book that had some picture of the people who got caught up in the volcanic eruption.

 "And it's just such a kind of dark powerful image, and it got me thinking about how boring it must have been emotionally after the event.
 To be sort of stuck in that same position for hundreds and hundreds of years.